mesosphere/marathon/docs/docs/rest-api.md

 * An existing application removed from the group gets stopped.

 If there are no changes to the application definition, no restart is triggered.
-During restart marathon keeps track, that the configured amount of minimal running instances are _always_ available.
+During restart, Marathon ensures that the configured amount of minimal running instances are _always_ available.

 A deployment can run forever.
-This is the case, when the new application has a problem and does not become healthy.
+This can happen when a new application has a problem and does not become healthy.
 In this case, human interaction is needed with 2 possible choices:

-* Rollback to an existing older version (send an existing `version` in the body)
+* Roll back to an existing older version (send an existing `version` in the body).
-* Update with a newer version of the group which does not have the problems of the old one.
+* Update with a newer version of the group that does not have the problems of the old one.

 If there is an upgrade process already in progress, a new update will be rejected unless the force flag is set.
 With the force flag given, a running upgrade is terminated and a new one is started.

-Since the deployment of the group can take a considerable amount of time, this endpoint returns immediatly with a version.
+Since the deployment of the group can take a considerable amount of time, this endpoint returns immediately with a version.
-The failure or success of the action is signalled via event.
+The failure or success of the action is signalled via an event.
 There is a `group_change_success` and `group_change_failed` event with the given version.

 ### Example